 And of course, I'm going to show you how to properly cook the bottom of your bread rolls in the air fryer.

-This dough recipe is so versatile that you can use it for savoury and sweet.
+This dough recipe is so versatile that you can use it for savory and sweet.
 The filling for these rolls is a blank canvas.
-Be creative, go crazy.
+I also used it for my pesto bread rolls.

 Texture and flavour - Super soft and fluffy rolls (yes, believe me), with savoury tuna, onion, parsley and that melting mozzarella cheese.
 The ingredients are so simple yet you get this delicious goodness!